richb-hanover/Cutie-network-Quality-Test/README.md

 by establishing a WebRTC connection to its backend server and sending short messages containing a sequence number and timestamp.
-The backend echoes those packets, so the GUI can measure latency, jitter, and packet loss to produce charts of the performance of the network.
+The backend immediately echoes those messages, so the GUI can measure latency, jitter, and packet loss to produce charts of the performance of the network.
 See the screen shot below: